ScrappyHub/rooted-platform/governance/ROOTED_SANCTUARY_NONPROFIT_LAW.md

 All sanctuary surfaces:

-- Must default to kids-safe visibility
+- MUST default to kids-safe visibility
-- Must disable commercial linking
+- MUST disable commercial linking
-- Must pass full moderation
+- MUST pass full moderation
-- May never be monetized through ads or platform extraction
+- May NEVER be monetized through ads or platform extraction

 ---